-Lights lit up cleary the buildings and sometimes I saw details who, nethertheless where hidden an poorly lit, knew how to catch my sight.
+Lights lit up clearly the buildings and sometimes I saw details who, nethertheless where hidden a poorly lit, knew how to catch my sight.

-The Cathedral of Santa maria Assunta, or Siena Cathedral, is one of the most outstanding examples of Romanesque-Gothic church in Italy.
+Siena Cathedral, or Cathedral of Santa Maria Assunta, or is one of the most outstanding examples of Romanesque-Gothic church in Italy.

 The extensive use of the white marble is amazing and, by looking at it, I remembered the hours spent studying History of art, one of my greatest passion in high school years.

 Inside Siena Cathedral is enriched with works made by Michelangello and Donatello; two amazing statues.

 This time I didn’t have the chance to visit the interiors so I focused my attention to the exteriors by looking at the unfinished building of the new cathedral and the front called “Facciatone” by Siena’s citizen.

 This building has created a unique architectural space of its kind that I loved a lot.